Open Accessibility Menu

 Abdominal Aortic Aneurysm Treatment

-A'bdominal aortic aneurysms are enlarged sections in the lower part of the aorta, which is a major vessel that supplies blood to the body.
-More often than not, abdominal aortic aneurysms are symptomless and found during another medical evaluation.
+Abdominal aortic aneurysms are enlarged sections in the lower part of the aorta, which is a major vessel that supplies blood to the body.
+Often, abdominal aortic aneurysms are symptomless and found during another medical evaluation.
 The course of treatment depends on the size of the aneurysm.
-Small aneurysms, which are less than 5 cm in diameter, are treated with daily exercise, lifestyle changes, and possible medications to help lower blood pressure.
-For larger aneurysms open surgery is advised.
-With the placement of a prosthetic graft, our cardiovascular specialists are able to prevent the rupturing and worsening of an abdominal aortic aneurysm.
+Small aneurysms, which are less than 5 cm in diameter, are treated with daily exercise, lifestyle

 Anti-Arrhythmia Surgery